Life is Beautiful Festival

 Make a written-off neighborhood feel suddenly possible.

 A year-one festival across 18 blocks of downtown Las Vegas, built as the cultural anchor for Tony Hsieh's Downtown Project.
-My three-person studio won a five-agency pitch, and I owned every visual surface: the logo mark, 10,000+ pieces of signage, the merchandise line, and the custom CMS feeding the website and the native mobile app.
+My three-person studio won a five-agency pitch, and I led the visual system across the logo mark, 10,000+ pieces of signage, the merchandise line, and the custom CMS feeding the website and the native mobile app.

 Downtown Vegas, before anyone was paying attention.